 Should You Use FTP, FTPS, SFTP, SCP, or Another Protocol?

-When transferring data from a flat file system via ETL, forget about FTP!
-It's not as secure as the other protocols on this list, and you could encounter all kinds of data governance problems.
+With cyber threats looming larger than ever, and with the increased focus on data governance and compliance, FTP might not be your best choice.
 While SCP is a good FTP alternative and sometimes faster than SFTP on high-latency networks, it's limited to file transfers.
-So you can't delete files, create directories or execute other functions.
+So you can't delete files, create directories, or execute other functions.

 How Integrate.io Can Help